Submissions Guidelines

 For all submissions:

-• In your email subject line, please follow this phrasing:
+- In your email submission subject line, please follow this phrasing:

-• For all reviews and essay submissions which include quotations from the text considered, or other texts, please include in-text page number citations (7) and a Works Cited after your essay’s conclusion.
+- For all reviews and essay submissions which include quotations from the text considered, or other texts, please include in-text page number citations (7), endnotes to each text from which material or a quotation is drawn [1], which correspond to a Works Cited listing each source text after your essay’s conclusion.
+Please do not send scholarly papers that haven’t yet been revised for a literary-critical journal reading audience.

-• At this time, Annulet cannot offer payment for the work we publish.
+- At this time, Annulet regrets that we cannot offer payment for the work we publish.
 As the project grows, this is something we hope to amend in the future.

 Poetry